-- civil disputes: eg. between consumers and traders, employee/unions and employers, tenants and landlords; - human rights: eg. discrimination, mental health and guardianship; and - administrative law (the citizen and the State): eg. licensing and regulatory disputes, professional discipline, planning and the environment and freedom of information.
+- civil disputes: eg. between consumers and traders, tenants and landlords; - human rights: eg. discrimination, mental health and guardianship; and - administrative law (the citizen and the State): eg. licensing and regulatory disputes, professional discipline, planning and the environment and freedom of information.